Choosing the Right Closed-Loop Processing System for Your Lab

 Efficient solvent recovery saves money on every single run.
 Top-tier closed-loop systems recover well over ninety percent of the butane used in each cycle.
 Furthermore, better recovery means less solvent purchasing and reduced waste disposal costs over time.

 Look for systems with high-quality condensing coils and properly sized recovery tanks.
-Heat exchangers also play a critical role in speeding up recovery without degrading terpene profiles.
+Heat exchangers also play a critical role in speeding up recovery without degrading aromatic compound profiles.

-Butane extraction equipment with tube and shell heat exchanger by C1D1 Labs
+Butane processing equipment with tube and shell heat exchanger by C1D1 Labs

 Tube-and-shell heat exchangers improve solvent recovery speed and overall system efficiency.